Hiring process and deputy information sessions

 The King County Sheriff's Office actively recruits qualified new and lateral-entry (previous experience) applicants throughout the year.
 We are hiring as vacancies occur.
 Applying and testing now is encouraged in order to be eligible for an oral board interview.

 We strive to recruit candidates who represent the diversity of the communities we serve.
 We welcome men and women of every culture and ethnic background, and believe that the internal environment of the KCSO supports and respects the differences that exist between us.
 If you can embrace our mission, vision, goals and core values, then we are interested in you.

 If you don't have experience as a commissioned officer, you should apply as an entry-level deputy.
 Lateral-entry deputies must have one or more years of experience as a commissioned law enforcement officer post-probation.
 Our wage package allows for advanced step wage placement, using a sliding scale based on your experience, training and education.

 Asking yourself "Do I have what it takes?"
 Here are a few qualifications and disqualifiers you can quickly check out.
 These qualifications are absolute musts.
 Note that there are some additional qualifications for lateral entry applicants.
 You can also use the self-screening tool to see if you are the candidate we are looking for.

 To learn more, we invite you to attend a free Deputy Information Session (DIS workshop).
 The workshop is led by our recruiter, who will provide you with a complete overview of what to expect during the testing and hiring process.
 Our recruiter is an experienced deputy who will also give you an idea of what the job is really like and how to reach your goal.
-Workshop dates are listed on this page and are usually held from 7:00pm to 9:00pm.
+Workshop dates are listed on this page.